Beograd-class destroyer: Background

 Following the demise of the Austro-Hungarian Empire at the conclusion of World War I, the Kingdom of Serbs, Croats and Slovenes (KSCS) was created.
 Austria-Hungary transferred the vessels of the former Austro-Hungarian Navy to the new nation.
-The Kingdom of Italy was unhappy with this, and convinced the Allies to share the Austro-Hungarian ships among the victorious powers.
+The Kingdom of Italy was unhappy with this and convinced the Allies to share the Austro-Hungarian ships among the victorious powers.
 As a result, the only modern sea-going vessels left to the KSCS were 12 torpedo boats, and it had to build its naval forces almost from scratch.

 The name of the state was changed to the Kingdom of Yugoslavia in 1929.
 In the early 1930s, the Yugoslav Royal Navy (Kraljevska mornarica; Краљевска морнарица; KM) pursued the flotilla leader concept, which involved building large destroyers similar to the World War I Royal Navy V and W-class destroyers, and drew on the experience of the French Navy during the Adriatic Campaign of World War I. In the interwar French Navy, these ships were intended to operate with smaller destroyers, or as half-flotillas of three ships.
-The Royal Yugoslav Navy decided to build three such flotilla leaders, ships that could reach high speeds and would have long endurance.
+The Royal Yugoslav Navy decided to build three such flotilla leaders, ships that could reach high speeds and have long endurance.
 The endurance requirement reflected Yugoslav plans to deploy the ships to the central Mediterranean, where they would be able to operate alongside French and British warships.
 This resulted in the construction of the destroyer Dubrovnik in 1930–1931.
 Soon after she was ordered, the onset of the Great Depression meant that only one ship of the planned half-flotilla was ever built.

-Despite the fact that other two planned large destroyers were not going to be built, the idea that Dubrovnik might operate with a number of smaller destroyers persisted.
+Although the other two planned large destroyers would not be built, the idea that Dubrovnik might operate with several smaller destroyers persisted.
 In 1934, buoyed by a special credit of 500 million dinars for an enlargement and modernisation program, the KM decided to acquire three such destroyers to operate in a division led by Dubrovnik.
 The Beograd class was a variant of the French Bourrasque class, which had a strong main battery hampered by a slow rate-of-fire and combined with a weak anti-submarine suite.
-The French design was also top heavy, and the forward section of the hull was too narrow resulting in a wet forecastle in any sea state.
+The French design was also top-heavy, and the forward section of the hull was too narrow, resulting in a wet forecastle in any sea state.
 These characteristics were combined with limited endurance.

-The name ship of the class, Beograd, was built by Ateliers et Chantiers de la Loire at Nantes, France, whereas the remaining ships of the class, Zagreb and Ljubljana, were built by Jadranska brodogradilišta at Split, Yugoslavia, under French supervision.
-Two more ships of the class were planned, but not built.
+The name ship of the class, Beograd, was built by Ateliers et Chantiers de la Loire at Nantes, France.
+In contrast, the remaining ships of the class, Zagreb and Ljubljana, were built by Jadranska brodogradilišta at Split, Yugoslavia, under French supervision.
+Two more ships of the class were planned but not built.
 The Jadranska brodogradilišta shipyard at Kraljevica was responsible for the construction and delivery of boilers and other machinery.